 Zero waste make-up is something I get a lot of questions about.
 Excess packaging is a topic that more and more of us are becoming aware of, particularly the problematic nature of plastic and effects on the environment.
 As someone who loves make up, is it possible to cut back on the use of plastic?
 This is one of the questions I have received the most via email, people looking for items with compostable or plastic free packaging.
 With this in mind I thought I would put together a post, sharing natural brands who offer zero waste make-up, refillable, reduced waste or plastic free options.
 I think it is worth pointing out that some items are much easier to find without plastic, mascara for example is tricky.
 I have received emails recently, from people telling me they are going to make their own and I have serious concerns for the safety of a lot of the DIY recipes out there, so it is not a route I recommend.
 Your eyes are delicate and should be treated as such.
 Here are some make up brands I recommend who have options to help you cut back on packaging:

 Zao – Zao is a brand that has been on my radar for some time, they offer a variety of make up products including a nice selection of cream foundations (good shade range too), blushers*, highlighters* and eye shadows* as refills or with beautiful bamboo packaging.
 I purchased a blusher to try and love the shade, quality and application.
 I bought the refill only and put it straight in a palette I already have, but I was slightly disappointed to find the refills do come in a small plastic case.
 Still much less than you could expect with other brands, but something to be aware of if you are looking for completely plastic free.
+(EDIT: Zao have now switched over to cardboard packaging for their refills, so are even more eco-friendly than before!
+Great news).

 Pure Anada – Are a Canadian brand who offer a range of powders, blushers, bronzers and eye shadows that can be popped straight in to any magnetic palette.
 I tried some of the eyeshadows and was very impressed with the pigmentation and colour options.
 The refills come in cardboard sleeves and it is easy to build a palette full of colours you actually like and use.
 See my review and links of where to buy here.